Is Carnival Row the new Game of Thrones? WMagazine thinks so!

-Curtis then learns that Lola is an imposter, who since the freak storm manipulates men to turn against each other.
-However, the only other person, who knows Lola and who he can question about her, is Jake, the man he’s just killed.
+Curtis then learns that Lola is an imposter, whose freak power it is to manipulates men to turn against each other.
+However, the only other person, who knows Lola and who has any information about her, is Jake, the man Curtis has just killed.
 Curtis decides to resurrect Jake even though this will eventually turn Jake into a zombie.

 Visit our Gallery for more screencaps from this episode!

 E4 have released a clip of Andrew Gower‘s character Jake and Curtis Donovan (Nathan Stewart-Jarrett) in Misfits season 4 episode 4.
 It gives us an idea of the part Jake will play in the ongoing story between Lola (Lucy Gaskell) and Curtis.

 You can watch the clip below.
 The episode airs this Sunday, 18 November, at 10pm on E4.

 Could this be the role Andrew Gower wil play in Misfits next weekend?
 Channel 4 Press have posted the episode guide to Misfits episode 4×04 where Andrew plays a character called Jake: